dezsoseres/XRv_vMX_interas_interwork/intraas_shared_isis_working_L3VPN_L2VPN-HVPLS/README.md

 core ASBR (vmx4) is bgp RR towards the aggregation. :)

 it is an example config for L3VPN and L2VPN H-VPLS.

 L3VPN:
-  all xr,vmx has a vrf loopback, they can reach each-other.
+  every xr,vmx has a vrf loopback, they can reach each-other.

 H-VPLS:
                            ce2